Cirrus Vision SF50: Variants

+On February 3rd, 2026, the company introduced the G3 Vision Jet with a redesigned cabin including seating for six adults and one child, ATC–pilot datalink communications, improved taxi guidance, automatic database updates through the Cirrus IQ Pro app, and alerts-linked electronic checklists that notify the pilot about relevant procedures when cautions or warnings occur.

+The G3 also includes new "Cirrus Spectra" wingtips with brighter landing lights and a distinctive halo effect, which are design elements that were first introduced on the SR series in 2017.

 Operators

 In July 2008, SATSair, an air taxi company that was 25% owned by Cirrus, ordered five Cirrus Vision SF50s, intending to add them to its fleet of Cirrus SR22 piston aircraft.
 SATSair subsequently ceased operations on 24 October 2009, prior to taking delivery of any SF50s.
 Florida-based charter company Verijet operated a fleet of ten G2 Vision Jets, at one point in 2021 having a total of 25 SF50s on order until ultimately filing for bankruptcy in 2025.

 Other air taxi operators have expressed an interest in potentially using the Vision SF50 and some industry experts have suggested that the jet could help revive the air taxi industry.

 Accidents and incidents

 As of November 2022, there had been two separate SF50 Cirrus Airframe Parachute System (CAPS) deployments, resulting in ground impacts and four survivors: one person with no injuries, two with minor injuries and a fourth person with serious though "non-life-threatening" injuries.